QuantFILab/pmarupanthorn/content/post/ML2024-1/index.md

 ## Data Retrieving

 The data for this study, including the open, high, low, and close (OHLC) prices of the SET100 stocks, was retrieved from [Investing.com](https://www.investing.com/).
-The dataset spans from January 3, 2018, to May 30, 2024, providing a comprehensive range of historical price data.
+The dataset spans from January 3, 2018, to May 30, 2024, providing a comprehensive range of historical price data [here](https://raw.githubusercontent.com/QuantFILab/pmarupanthorn/main/content/post/MLE2024-1/SET100Data.csv).
 All prices are adjusted for dividends and are presented in Thai Baht (THB).
 Upon retrieval, the data underwent a thorough cleaning process to ensure its quality and reliability.
 This process involved handling missing values, removing any duplicates, and ensuring consistency in the date formats.

 ## Data Visualization/Description